FRSOURCE/tiny-carousel/packages/docs/api-reference/core.md

 - **Usage:**

-    Method used to setup a Tiny Carousel plugin.
+    Method used to setup any of the Tiny Carousel plugins.
 Number of arguments and their types are dependent on what plugin is being installed.
 For details, head to the documentation of the plugin you’d like to use.

 <!-- textlint-disable -->
 ### carousel.init